Shinnecock Bay

 In the summer of 2024 I photographed a team of marine biologists who are working to restore the Shinnecock Bay marine ecosystem on Long Island, in New York.

-As a partnership with the Shinnecock Indian Nation, a team of marine biologists from Stoney Brook University.
-Led by Ellen Pikitch and Christine Santora (pictured above), the project is supported by ‘Her Deepness’, Sylvia Earle, who came out for a special media event to unveil DataXplorer, a 12-foot, solar-powered unmanned vessel that glides silently across the water, collecting fragments of DNA left behind by marine life.
+As a partnership with the Shinnecock Indian Nation, a team of marine biologists from Stony Brook University.
+Led by Dr.Ellen Pikitch and Christine Santora (pictured above), the project is supported by ‘Her Deepness’, Dr. Sylvia Earle, who came out for a special media event to unveil DataXplorer, a 12-foot, solar-powered unmanned vessel that glides silently across the water, collecting fragments of DNA left behind by marine life.

 The Bay

-Shinnecock Bay, near Southampton, has long been a haven for wildlife - from finback whales to roseate terns.
+Shinnecock Bay, near Southampton, has long been a haven for wildlife, from finback whales to roseate terns.
 In 2022, Mission Blue named it a global Hope Spot, recognizing both its fragile beauty and its potential for renewal.

 The Nation